nath1295/LLMFlex/docs/markdown/llmplus/Tools/base_tool.md

 -------

 `BaseTool(name: str = 'base_tool', description: str = 'This is a tool from the base tool class.
 It does not do anything.', verbose: bool = True)`
-:   This is a base class for callables for LLMs.
+:   This is a base class for tools for LLMs.

     Initialising the tool.